-After a stunning period of uncertainty surrounding the software on future Huawei phones, as a result of Huawei's trade-blacklisting by the USA, the otherwise much-anticipated Mate 30 Pro has finally arrived.
+(Pocket-lint) - Huawei's Mate 30 Pro arrived during September - a period of uncertainty surrounding the software on future Huawei phones as a result of Huawei's trade-blacklisting by the USA,

-But while it's an impressive-looking phone with a killer spec sheet and top-end features, it doesn't boast any Google apps out of the box, and Huawei says you can't install them.
-Ouch.
+The problem is that, while it's an impressive-looking phone with a killer spec sheet and top-end features, it doesn't boast any Google apps out of the box.
+What's more Huawei says you can't install them.

 Software and apps